z3y/shaders/Documentation~/ScriptedSurfaceShaders.md

 |CODE| Contains texture declarations and override functions for parts of the vertex and fragment shader.
 All existing override functions are included in the template|

+## Configuring VSCode
+To have proper hlsl syntax highlighting you can set a language mode to be associated with this file extension.
+Bottom right click on "Plain Text" and "Set file association for .litshader" and select hlsl.

 ## Importer Shader Defines